menandmice/micetro_docs/guides/user-manual/admin_schedule_scripts.rst

 To configure this option, do the following:

-1. From the menu bar, select :guilabel:`Tools --> Scheduled Scripts`.
+1. From the menu bar, select :menuselection:`Tools --> Scheduled Scripts`.
 The *Scheduled Scripts* dialog box displays.
 Any already defined scripts are displayed.

 .. image:: ../../images/admin-scheduled-script-list.png
   :width: 75%